aerostack2/aerostack2/as2_state_estimator/plugins/simple_ekf/README.md

 # simple_ekf

-15-state Extended Kalman Filter that predicts on IMU and corrects from an arbitrary, configurable list of pose sources.
+15-state Extended Kalman Filter that predicts on IMU and corrects from an arbitrary, configurable list of pose and velocity sources.

 Use it when you need actual fusion: a pose source that is slow, noisy or delayed, several sources at once, or a platform whose odometry drifts and needs correcting from something